Welcome to MIRC

 - Represents clients in impact cases involving violations of civil rights by law enforcement or government entities, access to public benefits for immigrants and children of immigrants, the unauthorized practice of immigration law, and any other civil legal issue relating to immigration status.

-The work of the Michigan Immigrant Rights Center is made possible by grants from the Michigan State Bar Foundation, the Arcus Foundation, the Ford Foundation, and the W.K.
+This program is affiliated with the Michigan Poverty Law Program, the Michigan Elder Justice Iniciative, and Michigan Legal Help.
+The work of the Michigan Immigrant Rights Center is made possible by grants from the Michigan State Bar Foundation, the Ford Foundation, and the W.K.
 Kellogg Foundation.